jbakse/major_studio_1/content/assignment_instruction_sets/index.md

 - Observe and record how people interact with your project.

 #### Answer
-- What did you change about your interventions?
+- What did you change about your intervention?
 - Did the space also change?
 - Did these changes impact public response?